 Johnston is purported to have married a Flathead woman named the Swan, who was said to have been killed by the Crow.
 He then supposedly waged a personal war against the Crow, killing any Crow warrior he saw.
 Neither of these legends occurred because Johnston’s military records tell us he was a sailor, on board a ship, during the Mexican American War.
 Similarly, Johnston never did eat anyone’s liver.
 One day during a Sioux battle, he jokingly told his companions he had eaten a piece of liver.
 Hence, his nickname, “Liver-Eating” Johnson,” was earned through a macabre joke.

-Johnston became the constable of Coulson/Billings, Montana in the early 1880’s.
-He also served as town marshal in Red Lodge, Montana in the 1890’s.
-In December, 1899, he was admitted to a veteran’s hospital in Los Angeles, California where he died the next month on January 21, 1900, of peritonitis.
+Johnston became the constable of Coulson/Billings, Montana, in the early 1880s.
+He also served as a town marshal in Red Lodge, Montana, in the 1890s.
+In December 1899, he was admitted to a veteran’s hospital in Los Angeles, California, where he died of peritonitis on January 21, 1900.
 He was buried in nearby Sawtelle National Cemetery.